krissagar95/myPortfolio/content/authors/admin/_index.md

 - Visitors
 ---

 Research Engineer at DELTA Corp Lab @NTU.
 I have a Master's of Science Degree in Computer Control and Automation from Nanyang Technological University, Singapore with a thesis on Data-Driven Extraction of Challenging Situations for Autonomous vehicles.
 Experienced in Python, MATLAB, Github, C++, and JavaScript.
 Work and Research interests include Machine Learning, Data Analysis, Industrial IOT, Robotics and Sensors, and Control and Optimization.

+An engineer by day and a part-time musician by night.
+I love to compose and produce music.
+I have performed in several open mics, and gigs, and at international events like TEDxNTU.
+My focus is on blending Indian Classical Music with Western Pop.